x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 ### Change room mailbox properties

-After you create a room mailbox, you can make changes and set additional properties by using the Exchange admin center or Exchange PowerShell.
+After you create a room mailbox, you can make changes and set additional properties by using the Exchange admin center or Exchange Online PowerShell.

 #### Use the Exchange admin center to change room mailbox properties